 Today’s Cubs Birthdays (August 10)

-~Larry Cororan 1859 (White Stockings 1880-1885)
+~Larry Corcoran 1859–1891 (White Stockings 1880-1885)

-~Jimmy McMath 1949 (Cubs 1968)
+~Jimmy McMath 1949–2010 (Cubs 1968)

 Jimmy was the youngest player in the big leagues (19) when the Cubs called him up in 1968.
-He only managed 2 hits in 14 big league at bats.
+He only managed 2 hits in 14 big league at-bats.
 In many ways, Jimmy’s story was typical of Cubs draft choices from that era.
 He was a high school stud, drafted in the second round of the 1967 draft, and started off well in the low minors (hitting .388 for the Quincy Cubs).
 He worked his way all the way up to the big leagues in September of that year, but by the next spring began working his way back down the ladder.
 He went from AAA to Double-A, and then back down to Quincy.
 After the 1971 season he was released, and his career was over at the age of 22.
 The draft is an inexact science, to be sure, but that 1967 draft was stocked with future big leaguers.
-Here are a few other players taken in that same round of that same draft, and all of them were taken after McMath: Vida Blue (A’s), Dave Kingman (Angels), Jerry Reuss (Cardinals), and Don Baylor (Orioles)
+Here are a few other players taken in that same round of that same draft, and all of them were taken after McMath: Vida Blue (A’s), Jerry Reuss (Cardinals), and Don Baylor (Orioles).

-~Bob Porterfield 1923 (Cubs 1958)
+~Bob Porterfield 1923–1980 (Cubs 1959)

-~Elmer Jacobs 1892 (Cubs 1924-1925)
+~Elmer Jacobs 1892–1958 (Cubs 1924-1925)

-Jacobs was a righthanded journeyman pitcher who lasted nine seasons in the big leagues, including two with the Cubs.
+Jacobs was a right-handed journeyman pitcher who lasted nine seasons in the big leagues, including two with the Cubs.
 He was a part of the rotation in 1924, and won 11 games.
 The following season he was used mostly as a reliever, and didn’t have as much success.
 Jacobs also pitched for the White Sox, Phillies, Pirates, and Cardinals.